dencric/scala/README.md

 # scala
-This is a simple Scala project for helping me learing Scala
+This is a simple Scala project for helping me learn Scala